 Ways to Give Back This Christmas

 This year is extra important, as 2020 has been tough for many.
-Not only have people been stuck up at home and limited in socialising, some have lost their jobs and livelihoods as well.
+Not only have people been stuck up at home and limited in socialising, but some have also lost their jobs and livelihoods as well.

 Here are some simple ways you can give back this Christmas to help those that are going through a tough time.

 Last Christmas, I donated blood.
 All it takes is an hour out of your day and you can help save a life.
-As a universal donor my blood can be given to almost anyone.
-As the NHS has done wonders for my family and friends health over the years, it seems the least I can do.
+As a universal donor, my blood can be given to almost anyone.
+As the NHS has done wonders for my family and friends’ health over the years, it seems the least I can do.
 And with the work that the NHS has done this year during COVID, it seems even more important.

 Take items to your local charity shop

 Charity shops are places where people on low budgets can go to get presents for their friends and family at Christmas.
 Why not purchase a few nice items, or simply donate some items you no longer use, and gift them to your local charity shop to sell on?